MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

 Input
 ================

 Read information from topology and coordinate files through the :ref:`Universe <universe-loading-label>`.
 MDAnalysis supports a number of :ref:`formats <formats-label>`.
+These formats can come with format-specific keyword arguments, such as the :ref:`LAMMPS DATA <DATA-label>` ``atom_style`` specification.

 .. _chainreader-label: